miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 - Hash: A SHA-256 hash of a chunk of data.
 - Pubkey: The public key of a Ed25519 key-pair.
-- Transaction: A list of Solana instructions signed by a client keypair to authorize those actions.
+- Transaction: A list of Miraland instructions signed by a client keypair to authorize those actions.
 - Signature: An Ed25519 signature of transaction's payload data including instructions.
 This can be used to identify transactions.

 ## Configuring State Commitment

-For preflight checks and transaction processing, Solana nodes choose which bank state to query based on a commitment requirement set by the client.
+For preflight checks and transaction processing, Miraland nodes choose which bank state to query based on a commitment requirement set by the client.
 The commitment describes how finalized a block is at that point in time.
 When querying the ledger state, it's recommended to use lower levels of commitment